davheld/driving_public_wiki_fork/Overview.md

 # Navigation

 The navigation module generates an appropriate trajectory for the car to realize the mission and avoid obstacles while respecting the road regulations.
-It relies on the definition of the road network [[RNDF|RNDFSpecification]], which describes where are the roads, the lanes, the stop signs, the pedestrian crossings, etc. in UTM coordinates.
+It relies on the definition of the road network [[RNDF|RNDF Specification]], which describes where are the roads, the lanes, the stop signs, the pedestrian crossings, etc. in UTM coordinates.
 Then the mission is expressed as a set of check points in the RNDF, similar to how you would describe a route as a sequence of roads.

 In the absence of obstacles (or when the perception module is turned off), the planner generates a route that will connect those check points, and follows the centerline, stopping at the stop signs.
 When obstacles are detected, it will compute a trajectory that avoids the obstacles, or follow them (the car in front for instance), compute priorities at stop intersections, etc.